victoriaao/Real-time-streaming-pipeline/README.md

 This would run the first pipeline prodenv.py file in the background and then run the second prod env file in the foreground concurrently.
+*Apache Airflow would have been a preferred orchestration tool to run the second env after data files have been ingested from the first.
+It would be a great tool for monitoring of the pipeline for breaks as well.